A block table with a table top epoxy flood coat

 Both epoxy types complement each other

-This is useful because, while deep pour epoxy is reasonably strong, it's not top-tier protection like table top epoxy is.
-It's always good to have that final, nearly impervious layer of defense from impact damage and scratching, thus preserving your project for years to come.
+For high-traffic locations, it's good to have that final, nearly impervious layer of epoxy resin to prevent impact damage and scratching, thus preserving your project for years to come.

 Epoxy basics